The Dachshund of Time

 Look no further than the Dachshund of Time, a handy reckoner for calculating exactly what era we’re talking about.
 According to the Bike Snob NYC:

-[Old School] is usually regarded as anytime between the invention of the internal combustion engine and the point at which beating children fell out of favor
+[Old School] is usually regarded as anytime between the invention of the internal combustion engine and the point at which beating children fell out of favor.

-Such distinctions are important as he goes on to explain how easy it can be find yourself walking round with an Old School purse when what you really thought you had was an Essentials Case Right About Now.
+Such distinctions are important as he goes on to explain how easy it can be to find yourself walking round with an Old School purse when what you really thought you had was an Essentials Case Right About Now.
 And that’s without even taking into account the scrotal implications of the man-bag.

 Go have a read.
 You’ll be glad you did.
 Especially if you have any idea of the roadie scene or a hankering for a fixie.
 For Rob, I fear it may be too late